zh250/Banner-Data-Cheatsheet/README.md

   - Due to some uncontrolled factors, there is a high probability that the raw data will not be updated
   - All existing data will be processed soon
 - How to process dataset
+  - [ ] Make a documentation for all protocols in the dataset
   - [ ] For good demonstration effects in CSV, some banners in the dataset will be processed
   - [ ] Some banners will remain NULL until find a good way to demonstrate
   - [ ] Dataset in other file format will be provided in the future (but readability for either human or machine may not as good as CSV)